 So is everyone in a monetary economy fated to fail?
-Luckily not, since money is far from the only metaphor we can use for negotiations.
+Luckily not, since money is far from the only metaphor we can use to think about negotiations.
 The Bartering Mindset argues that by thinking about negotiations as bartering trades instead (adopting the “bartering mindset”), we can all learn to negotiate better and more productively.
-And it trains you to do just that through a straightforward, five-step process.
-Ultimately, The Bartering Mindset reminds you of a “mostly forgotten” mindset that will make even the most challenging, money-focused negotiations negotiable!
+And it trains readers to do just that by following a simple, five-step process.
+Ultimately, The Bartering Mindset recalls a “mostly forgotten” mindset that can make even the most challenging, money-focused negotiations negotiable.

 Praise for The Bartering Mindset

 “This book does something highly unusual: it offers insights about negotiation that are both novel and useful.
 Brian Gunia is an expert on how we can get better at bargaining through bartering, and the studies and stories he shares in this engaging read are well worth your time.”

 - Adam Grant, New York Times bestselling author of Give and Take, Originals, and Option B with Sheryl Sandberg

 “Brian Gunia has achieved a difficult and very valuable trifecta.
 He has leavened important insights from behavioral psychology, and relevant frameworks from negotiating theory, with intensely practical problem solving know how.
 The result is an innovative but pragmatic ‘how to’ guide to significantly improve negotiating outcomes.
 Borrowing from his pleasantly accessible writing style: he has helped me to unleash my inner ‘Bart’!”